soniadiwedi/flexiple/README.md

 # React Draggable Notes Board

-## This project is a simple React application that allows users to create draggable notes on a board.
+ This project is a simple React application that allows users to create draggable notes on a board.
 Each note can be added, dragged to any position on the board, and pinned/unpinned.
 The notes are stored locally in the browser's localStorage.
 Users can also edit and delete notes.

 ## Features

-Add new notes by clicking on the "+" button.
+- **Add New Notes:** Click on the "+" button to add a new note.

-Notes are draggable to any position on the board.
+- **Draggable Notes:** Notes can be dragged to any position on the board.

-Pin/unpin notes to keep them in a fixed position.
+- **Pin/Unpin:** Pin/unpin notes to keep them in a fixed position.

-Edit and delete notes.
+- **Edit and Delete:** Edit and delete notes easily.

-Notes are stored in the browser's localStorage.
+- **LocalStorage Storage:** Notes are stored in the browser's `localStorage`.

+## Usage

+- **Add New Note:**
+  Click on the "+" button to add a new note.

+- **Draggable Notes:**
+  Drag notes to reposition them on the board.

+- **Pin/Unpin Notes:**
+  - Click on the "Pin" button to fix a note's position.
+  - Click on the "Unpin" button to unfix a note.

+- **Edit Note:**
+  Click on the "Edit" button to edit a note's content.

+- **Delete Note:**
+  Click on the "X" button to delete a note.

 # How to setup application locally